 However, previous research has shown that physical activities that keep the heart rate between 60% and 70% of its maximum rate improve cognitive performance.
 These same researchers were surprised to see that the results of yoga practice were much better than those obtained in these previous studies.

 Breathing and meditation exercises are designed to relax the mind and body.
-This activity helps keep you away from external distractions, as you are focused on your posture and breathing.
+You can also learn more about the benefits of breathing exercises from Breathwrk..
 For example, meditation and breathing exercises are known to reduce the level of anxiety, stress and this fact, in turn, improves the results in cognitive tests.